Top 5 Warning Signs Your Dryer Needs Professional Repair

 - You hear unusual hissing sounds

-- Only part of the evaporator seems to frost
+- Only part of the evaporator frosts over

 | Safe to Check Yourself | Usually Needs Professional Repair |